jakob-schuster/matchbox-alpha/README.md

 read.id |> file('ids.txt')
 ```

-You can omit the output location, which will by default send the value to stdout.
+You can omit the output location, which will send the value to stdout.

 **Example:** Print the full sequence of each read to stdout.
 ```python